alessandro-fazzi/dotfiles/README.md

 4. Update `[user]` section in `gitconfig` file
 5. Edit to suit your needs

 This will backup all the dotfiles that you are using in the `~/.dotfiles/backup` directory and will install in your home symlinks to the dotfiles in the `~/.dotfiles/files` folder.

+## Launch Agents

+* Any `.plist` files placed in `~/.dotfiles/launch_agents/` will be automatically (re)loaded using `launchctl` during install.
+* The installer will attempt to `launchctl unload` and then `launchctl load` each plist in that folder (macOS only).
+* This allows you to manage custom user launch agents (e.g., scheduled jobs, background services) as part of your dotfiles setup.
+* The install script assumes the folder exists and will skip with a warning if no plists are present.
+* See `tests/launch_agents.bats` for automated test coverage of this feature.

 ## Features: